yellowme/juanitos/README.md

 - [classnames](https://github.com/JedWatson/classnames): for conditionally rendering classes on components
 - [React router 4](https://reacttraining.com/react-router/): So your user can move around your application using links and urls.

+## TODO

+* [ ] How can we handle modal pages, it should have their own URL?
+How trello accomplish this?
+* [ ] How can we integrate Redux?
+Shold we use a new folder container for it?
+There is another approach in order to keep modularity?
+* [ ] Consider "yeoman" generators or CLI to facilitate the life of the developer
+* [ ] Review our React Router implementation and version use.